Flavu12/Automatic-Recognition-of-Signs-in-Sign-Language/README.md

 ---

-## 👩‍💻 Author

-Flavia-Paula Busnatu

----

 ## 📄 License

-This project is for educational purposes.
+This project is for my bachelor's thesis.